shpongledsummer/atmospheric-weather-card/README.md

 <br>

-> **How I use AI here:** AI can easily turn a codebase into a tangled mess if you aren't careful.
-I'm using AI on this project strictly as a helper for things I'm already good at, but lack the time or patience to do myself.
-(Well, except CSS.
-AI sucks at that.)
+> **How I use AI here:** I like pretty design and always wanted a nice, visual HA weather card.
+I strictly use AI in this project for code I actually understand, but would never have the patience or time to write manually.

 <br>